iMoD1998/BoomPowSharp/README.md

 ### BoomPowSharp

 ## NOTE
-Now obsolete due to the release and redesign of the proof of work system.
+Now obsolete due to the release and redesign of V2 of the proof of work system.

 See https://github.com/BananoCoin/boompow.